marcusgia2505/classEx_doc/docs/Elements.rst

 Page Number Progress Bar: Shows the number of completed stages.
 Round Counter: Shows the number of completed rounds.
 Only one option can be active at a time to ensure clarity for participants.

-variable
-Ensure all variable's names are clearly defined and used consistently.
-The temperature is a parameter that influences the randomness of the model responses.
-A higher temperature value results in more varied and creative responses, while a lower value makes the responses more focused and deterministic.
-It is a measure of how much randomness is introduced into the generated text.
-Output Storage: store the response of AI(output), without showing it to the participants.

-Mixtral AI, developed by Mistral AI, harnesses a sparse mixture of experts (SMoE) to deliver unmatched efficiency and superior performance.
-Licensed under Apache 2.0, this open-source model excels in cost-effective computation, outperforming standard benchmarks and offering a robust solution for advanced AI applications.